p00ya/vivian/README.md

 ### Building

-The binaries can be built by opening `Vivian.xcodeproj` and building from Xcode.
+The binaries can be built by opening `vivian.xcodeproj` and building from Xcode.
 Alternatively, build from the command line:

 ```sh
 xcodebuild